PavOrlov/SillyTavern-Interactive-Map/README.md

 ⚠️ **Important Copyright Notice**

-This plugin complies with the CC Attribution — Noncommercial — Share Alike license agreement (abbreviated CC BY-NC-SA 4.0), with the original author being Pavel Evgenyevich Orlov.
+This plugin complies with the CC Attribution — Noncommercial — Share Alike license agreement (abbreviated CC BY-NC-SA 4.0), with the original author being Pavel Orlov ©.

 📜 **Terms of Use:**